Showing posts with label Film. Show all posts

 Then, one Friday afternoon in early June 1981, a local radio station announced that in just a few minutes, a few lucky callers would have a chance to win tickets to an advance screening of the latest Steven Spielberg movie, Raiders of the Lost Ark.
 Boy, talk about a Dial of Destiny (or maybe I should say a Dial-In of Destiny)!

-I already had the station's request line memorized, so I grabbed the phone, called in, and was thrilled when the DJ picked up and informed me that I'd just won two tickets to the Raiders screening at the Georgetown Theater on East State Boulevard in Fort Wayne.
+I already had the station's request line memorized, so I grabbed the phone, called in, and was thrilled when the DJ picked up and informed me that I'd just won two tickets to the Raiders screening at the Georgetown Theaters on East State Boulevard in Fort Wayne.
 He also told me the special screening would take place that very evening—in about two hours.
 Now all I needed was someone to accompany me.

 Of the first two people I immediately thought of asking, one wasn't at home when I called (this was the pre-cell phone era) and the other had to work that night.
 What followed was a mad telephone scramble to connect with any of my other friends who I thought might want to go.